reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 Connection management in Apache HttpClient refers to the management of underlying connections to remote servers.
 Efficient connection management is crucial for optimizing performance and resource utilization.
 Apache HttpClient provides various options for configuring connection management.

 `PoolingHttpClientConnectionManager` manages a pool of client connections and is able to service connection requests from multiple execution threads.
 It pools connections as per route basis.
 It maintains a maximum limit of connections on a for each route basis and in total.
 By default, it creates up to 2 concurrent connections per given route and up to 20 connections in total.
-For real-world applications we can increase these limits if needed.
+For real-world applications, we can increase these limits if needed.

 This example shows how the connection pool parameters can be adjusted: